• Home

 1.)
 “Penn State Extension Master Gardener Manual” by dozens of Penn State plant experts 4psu-mg-manual(Penn State University Ag Communications and Marketing, $75 hardcover, 2016).
 Here’s your big chance to become a super gardener by reading just one book – albeit a 6-pounder with 753 pages.
 This impressive book covers just about everything worth knowing in the yard, including lawn care, composting, dealing with weeds, making your own baby plants, mixing and matching plants, picking the best tools, growing veggies, pruning and on and on and on.
 The best part is that the information comes straight from dozens of Penn State professors, Extension educators and Master Gardeners – highly accurate stuff and also geared to our very own climate and soil.
 Available directly from Penn State Extension by calling toll free 877-345-0691.

 2.)
-“All New Square Foot Gardening II” by Mel Bartholomew (Cool Springs Press, 2013).
+“Square-Foot Gardening” by Mel Bartholomew (Rodale, 1981 and updated in 2005).
 A sentimental favorite since it’s the first gardening book I ever read cover to cover.
 Mel’s system still makes great sense for backyard veggie growing.
-This is a 2013 second edition, updated from the 1981 Rodale original.
-Also worthy are companion books the “Square Foot Gardening Answer Book” (2012) and “Square Foot Gardening with Kids” (2014), both by Cool Springs Press).
+His latest endeavor is a new book of questions people ask about square-foot gardening: the “Square Foot Gardening Answer Book” (Cool Springs Press, $16.99 paperback, 2012).

 3.)
 “Dirr’s Encyclopedia of Trees and Shrubs” by Michael A. Dirr (Timber Press, $79.95 hardcover, 2011).
 For obsessed plant geeks, this 8-pound tome gives renowned Prof. Michael Dirr’s rundown on just about every woody plant you’d ever want to grow (and lots you wouldn’t.)
 It’s got color photos, too.